-Explores various historical, contemporary, and empirically supported approaches to psychotherapy.
-Benefits and limitations of each are discussed.
-Also covers crosscultural implications, including problems with treatment generalizability, as well as problems with justice and care access for select multicultural groups.
+Explores benefits and limitations of various historical, contemporary, and empirically supported approaches to psychotherapy.
+Also examines cross-cultural implications and problems with justice and care access for select multicultural groups.

-Psychological Disorders (3 units)
+Abnormal Psychology (3 units)

-Explores the historical views and current perspectives of abnormal behavior, including categorical versus dimensional perspectives.
-Major diagnostic categories and criteria, individual and social factors of maladaptive behavior, and types of therapy are reviewed.
-Also covers various methods of clinical assessment and research strategies.
-Special attention is paid to the impact of culture on abnormality.
+Explores historical and current perspectives of abnormal behavior.
+Reviews major diagnostic categories/criteria, individual/social factors of maladaptive behavior, therapy, assessment, and research strategies as well as the impact of culture on abnormality.